Mark360s/payu/docs/source/install.rst

 NCI Users
 =========

-Payu is available for all users on Gadi.
+Payu is available for all users on Raijin.

 To load payu, load the environment module::